omchiii/rubiflix/README.md

 I didn't have the time to restructure.
 This mistake was mainly due to jumping right into the project without planning it out.

-I am a fast learner , non of these will be an issue in the future.
+I am a fast learner , none of these will be an issue in the future.